PeanutButterVillan/Hudl/README.md

 # GVS Test Suite
 This Selenium test suite is designed to validate UI flows.

-## EXPLORATORY TESTING on Home Enquiry Form performed on GoogleChrome MacBook Pro
-### Data Field Entry:
-- The help button for Title / FirstName / LastName are identical -  they could be more specific to the date entry field
-- Special characters are allowed as valid entries on - for example '?'
-    - FirstName
-    - LastName
-- The date field on DateOfBirth behaves when entering date from the keyboard
-    - enter 9 > valid display
-    - on attempting to display 21
-        - enter 2 > displays 20
-        - enter 1 > displays 1
-- What was the decision making process when deciding which fields received a help button ?
-    - entering your name yes?
-    - marital status no?
-- What is your occupation ?
-    - some jobs aren't recognised - eg Prosthodontist
-- Invalid email addresses are being accepted
-    - eg email@-example.com
-- Year that property was built
-    - would be better to use a calendar control
-- Mandatory Field warnings are not given on not entering data  into
-    - Title
-    - What is your marital status
-    - What is your occupation
-    - How many bathrooms
-    - On any of the Yes / No questions
-### Session Management
-- no warning given the a timeout will soon occur
-- data can easily be retrieved by page back > a security hazard
-- what is the timeout ?
-I had it timeout whilst entering data

 ## Requirements
 Please make sure to have Java 1.8 and any version of Maven installed, as these will enable all other dependencies.